justinjiajia/bigdata_lab/DAG_of_a_spark_job.md

 <br>

+Sepcification of this Spark application is as follows:

+- 1 data block with 3 replicas placed on HDFS.
+- 8 executors

-The placement of the 8 executors and that of HDFS replicas of the single block are summarized below:
+The placements of the executors and the HDFS replicas are summarized below:

 | Instance ID |Software Entities | HDFS Replicas |
 |-------------|------------- |-------------|